avabellaw/crystal-clear-opticians/readme.md

     * Reduce time wasted on reinventing the wheel.
 * Google Fonts
     * Gives easy access to many fonts supplied through a CDN that downloads close to the region of the user.
 Speeding up delivery.
-    * I used the fonts: Assistant and Lora - used throughout the website.
-Lora for content and Assistant for the headings and nav/footer.
+    * I used the fonts: Assistant and Poppins - used throughout the website.
+Poppins for content and Assistant for the headings and nav/footer.
 * JQuery
     * Used to add tooltips, make the nav responsive and add a dropdown within the nav.
     * I edited Bootstrap's JQuery to allow me to create new rules for the nav dropdown such as dropdown on hover when on screens that can hover.